What Men Want in a Relationship

 Worried that he's losing interest?

-Whatever your situation, I want to share with you the top six qualities a man really wants in a relationship.
+Whatever your situation, I want to share with you the top six qualities a man really needs from his woman.

 You’ll be happy to hear that we’re not all afraid of commitment.
 We truly don’t want to use women or date around forever.